AnonJr/AnonJr.com/_posts/2019-04-12-WoT-Take-Mine-Medium.md

 repost: "" #"dev.to"
 ---

 Today was an opportunity to work with some Medium Tanks for the bulk of the stream.
-And have some fun with Fartrock. :)
+And have some fun with Fartrock. :smiley:

-Unfortunately it looks like the recording got cut a little early...
+Unfortunately it looks like the recording got cut a little early&hellip;

 <!--more-->